-One of the most popular villages in East Sussex, and for good reason.
-Alfriston is one of the oldest villages in the county.
-It was founded in the Saxon period and became a market town in the Middle Ages.
-Alfriston,
+Alfriston is one of the most popular villages in East Sussex, and for good reason, boasting a wealth of historic buildings including a medieval church, a thatched clergy house, an ancient stone market cross, and several timber-framed inns.
+Alfriston is one of the oldest villages in the county; it was founded in the Saxon period and became a market town in the Middle Ages.
+Alfriston, East Sussex, England

 The village of Brightling is set in an elevated position in the High Weald, offering spectacular views over the surrounding countryside.
 The village is famous for its collection of fascinating follies, built by Brightling's eccentric Victorian squire, John 'Mad Jack' Fuller (1757–1834).

 The major town and beacon for visitors in East Sussex, Brighton spreads out along the coast so that it is hard to tell where it stops and the surrounding urban areas begin.
 The city itself is an odd mix of historic buildings and tacky tourist traps, amusement piers and nightlife.
 The cream of the attractions is Brighton Pavilion, the oddly exhilarating oriental palace built by John Nash for his patron the Prince Regent.
 Brighton, East Sussex, England

 An ancient village dating to at least the year 765 AD.
 Ditchling has been owned at times by Alfred the Great and Edward the Confessor.
 The parish church of St Margaret of Antioch dates to the Saxon period, with much Norman rebuilding.

 The name 'glind' comes from the old Saxon word for an enclosure.
 The village is an attractive little place in the lea of Mount Caburn.
 Glynde is the home of Glynde Place, a magnificent Elizabethan manor that has been the home of the Trevor family for over 300 years.
 Glynde, East Sussex, England